Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Numerical studies

 \subsection{Poisson's Equation}

-In this subsection, we explore the performance of \texttt{mcGP} for emulating a PDE system on an L-shaped membrane based on Poisson's equation, which has broad applicability in electrostatics and fluid mechanics \citep{evans2010partial}.
+In this subsection, we explore the performance for emulating a PDE boundary value problem on an L-shaped membrane based on Poisson's equation, which has broad applicability in electrostatics and fluid mechanics \citep{evans2010partial}.
 The model is represented as:

 where $x$ is the one-dimensional input variable with $x\in[-1,1]$, the operator $\Delta$ is defined by $\Delta=\frac{\partial^2}{\partial s_1^2}+\frac{\partial^2}{\partial s_2^2}$, $\Omega$ is an L-shaped membrane, and the Dirichlet boundary condition, $u=0$ on $\partial\Omega$, is considered.
 The geometry and mesh, along with the solutions through FEM when $x=-1,0,1$, are demonstrated in Figure \ref{fig:PoissonDemo}.
 Partial Differential Equation Toolbox of \cite{MATLAB:R2021b} is used to create the geometry and mesh to solve the equation.